Chair of ACAT - Alison Jenaway

 ACAT Administration Manager - Maria Cross

 This paid role has responsibility for supporting Trustees, Council of Management, AGM, and other ACAT Commitees, and the management of ACAT's administration.

 The trainee representative sits on the Council of Management in order to promote the views of CAT trainees in the organisation.
 The role involves taking part in a monthly teleconference and also attending three meetings in London each year – the Training Committee, Exam Board and the Trustees’ meeting.
 This post enables a trainee to get first-hand experience of the workings of the organisation.

-Vice Chair for Public and Membership Services - vacancy
+Vice-chair for Public and Membership Services - vacant

 The Vice Chair for Public and Membership Services has the responsibility for taking forward the development of services that the organisation provides to members and the wider public.
 The role also involves shaping how the organisation pursues its charitable objectives.